jingz/try-lang/readings/ux.md

     - GOMS = Goals / Operations / Methods / Selection Rules
     - Keystroke-Level = the time for keystroking, poiting, homing, drawing, thinking, waiting for system respond
     - GOMS example
-        - G is like Edit document, sub goal is insert word.
+        - G is like Edit document, sub-goal is inserting a word.
         - Os are execution which is necessary to change aspect users' mental state of effect task env
-            - press up-arrow key, move hand to mouse
+            - press up-arrow key, move a hand to the mouse
             - recall file name, verify cursor ...
         - M = procedure for accomplishing a goal. ? set of operations
         - S = control structures for choosing methods
             - delete by repeated backspace
             - delete by select text and press Del
-    - GOMS dose not explain in any detail how the notation works.
+    - GOMS does not explain in any detail how the notation works.

 3. (1985) Kieras introduce NGOMSL
-    - N for Natureal and L for Language
+    - N for Natural and L for Language
     - NGOMSL example
         ```
         method 1 delete text